Cool bakery logos for 2023/24 (+ fonts)

 Bakery logo example 12 shows a humanist typeface (Bauhaus Roma) with the particular letter A in the middle.

-Type in your company name, and you’ll immediately see logo options showing up below the company input field.
-From the variety of logos, you’ll find some with symbols and some that are simple wordmarks.
+Type in your brand name, and you’ll immediately see logo inspiration showing up based on your name.
+From these design options, you’ll find some with symbols and some that are simple wordmarks.
 Select one logo as the baseline for your custom design by clicking on it.

-For bakery-related logos, we suggest you start with a wordmark.
-These types of logos look more minimal and communicate clean ingredients and luxury.
+For bakery-related logos, we recommend starting with a wordmark.
+These types of logos look more minimal and communicate clean ingredients and modernity.
 In general, wordmark logo designs are more versatile on packaging.

 After clicking on a baseline design, you’ll land in our Mojomox logo editor.